yuchenglim04/besselBreakfast/Electronics/reading_list.md

 Learning electronics is all about **comparing** oscilloscope traces and circuit diagrams.
 Intuition!

-It's useful to think in terms of "problem" and "solution"
+It's useful to think in terms of "problem" and "solution", and to summarize papers as a biiiiggg list of problems.

-Below is a list of application notes some of us have read and want to read.
+Below is a list of application notes some of us have read and plan to read.
 Happy reading!

 # "Application Notes"
 20/12/2024